Z2Doggo/H1Z1-C-Server/README.md

 ## Current Status

-- [x] Complie for use send and receive packets
+- [x] Compile for use send and receive packets
 - [x] Handle Client connection request (you'll still be on the loading screen but the `BaseApi` is setup & connected)
 - [x] Send Session, Fingerprint and Encryption
 - [x] Make sure the client gets the right data to get to the server list screen